osg-htc/all-hands/docs/2022/registration.md

 * Attendance Monday through Wednesday (Thursday and Friday are virtual only)
 * morning snacks, afteroon snacks, and beverages throughout

+If OSG cancels the in-person parts, you will receive a full refund of your registration fee.

-Registration for the virtual OSG All-Hands Meeting 2022 has no charge.
+(Registration for the virtual OSG All-Hands Meeting 2022 has no charge.)

+### In-person registration deadline

+The deadline for registration for the in-person parts is February 17.
+If at least 30 people register for the in-person parts by that date, and if enough staff are available, we plan to proceed with the hybrid event; otherwise, we will have to cancel the in-person parts and have just the online parts.

 ### Registering for in-person attendance